maxbarkouras/simpleArch/README.md

 # simpleArch

-currently a single cycle design driven by 7-bit encoded instructions and allowing for immediate and reg based arithmatic
+currently a single cycle design driven by 7-bit encoded instructions and allowing for immediate and reg based arithmetic

 ## supported instruction types: